AbiyeSamuel/simple_shell/README.md

 Username@your-regular-prompt:~$

 ```
-Keep Exploring The echo Builtin and history ...
+To Keep Exploring The echo Builtin and history ...
 Using The Help Builtin

 ### Also
 * Handle Ctrl+C: your shell should not quit when the user inputs ^C